DishaMT19/DS_AI_Internship/README.md

 - Difference between independent and dependent events
 - Conditional probability formula and interpretation
 - Bayes’ Theorem and posterior probability calculation
 - Applying probability rules to real-world problem scenarios
+- Normal distribution and distribution characteristics
+- Measures of center and variability
+- Z-Score formula and standardization process
+- Detecting outliers using statistical thresholds
+- Central Limit Theorem and sampling distribution of the mean
+- Different sampling techniques in statistics